michaelsaxon/T2IScoreScore/README.md

 ### **Who Evaluates the Evaluations?
 Assessing the Faithfulness and Consistency of Text-to-Image Evaluation Metrics with *T2IScoreScore***

-We introduced **HalluVision** dataset! 📸✨
+We introduced **T2IScoreScore** dataset! 📸✨  🤗 [HF Repo](https://huggingface.co/datasets/saxon/T2IScoreScore)

-HalluVision is a meticulously curated dataset featuring image sets that smoothly transition from high to low faithfulness with respect to the given prompt.
+T2IScoreScore is a meticulously curated dataset featuring image sets that smoothly transition from high to low faithfulness with respect to the given prompt.
 This collection includes both synthetic and natural examples, providing a comprehensive range for meta-evaluating existing Text-to-Image (T2I) metrics.
 Our goal is to facilitate the development of more accurate and consistent T2I metrics in the future.

 ⚡	There is a sample of an error graph for the initial prompt “**A